oelarnes/spells/README.md

 Spells caches the results of expensive aggregations in the local file system as parquet files, which by default are found under the `data/local` path from the execution directory, which can be configured using the environment variable `SPELLS_PROJECT_DIR`.
 Query plans which request the same set of first-stage aggregations (sums over base rows) will attempt to locate the aggregate data in the cache before calculating.
 This guarantees that a repeated call to `summon` returns instantaneously.

+### Memory Usage

+One of my goals in creating Spells was to eliminate issues with memory pressure by exclusively using the map-reduce paradigm and a technology that supports partitioned/streaming aggregation of larget-than-memory datasets.
+By default, Polars loads the entire dataset in memory, but the API exposes a parameter `streaming` which I have exposed as `use_streaming`.
+Unfortunately, that feature does not seem to work for my queries and the memory performance can be quite poor, including poor garbage collection.
+The one feature that may assist in memory management is the local caching, since you can restart the kernel without losing all of your progress.
+In particular, be careful about opening multiple Jupyter tabs unless you have at least 32 GB.
+In general I have not run into issues on my 16 GB MacBook Air except with running multiple kernels at once.
+Supporting larger-than memory computations is on my roadmap, so check back periodically to see if I've made any progress.

 When refreshing a given set's data files from 17Lands using the provided cli, the cache for that set is automatically cleared.
 The `spells` CLI gives additional tools for managing the local and external caches.

 # Documentation